Fokus445/snakes-and-ladders/readme.md

 Welcome to the Snake and Ladders game!
 This project is implemented in Python using the Pygame library.
 It simulates the classic board game of Snake and Ladders, where players roll a dice and move their tokens according to the number they get on the dice.

-## Introduction

 ![Screenshot](img/play.png)

-This Snake and Ladders game is designed to provide a fun and interactive gaming experience for players.
-It incorporates the classic rules of the game, where players take turns rolling a dice and moving their tokens across the board.
-The game includes features such as customizable board layouts and support for multiple players.

-Features

-Classic Snake and Ladders gameplay.
-Customizable board layout using a double linked list data structure.
-Support for multiple players with dynamic token movement.
-Interactive GUI implemented using the Pygame library.
-Easy-to-understand menu system for game settings and customization.

 ## Installation